Crown of Life

 Upon reaching loop the run becomes a matter of having Bloodlust or not - damage here is far more frequent as well as the drops, but removing health drops from that equation is where the crown becomes fully unviable.
 Any long range builds will do the best here for survival, as well as quickly handling any IDPD spawns.
 Keeping distance is the name of the game - the more breathing room the player has, the better.
 The biggest roadblocks will still be both Throne fights with few chances to heal.

-For meta play (Loops 3+), the amount of enemies can make normal gameplay feel more vanilla with the amount of Bloodlust procs.
+For meta play (loops 3+), the amount of enemies can make normal gameplay feel more vanilla with the amount of Bloodlust procs.
 However any boss fights that drag on (such as Big Bandits or Mom) can quickly have the player struggling for health - IDPD Freak respawns may give sparse HP back here, so a successful run mainly becomes how well the player can clear levels while avoiding damage.
 Due to the difficulty of the crown, sometimes a run may just be running on empty fumes.

 Character/Mutation Notes: